multipletwigs/resumetry/README.md

 This is a guideline on how to run our files!
 Our repo is split into two folders for frontend and backend.
 The guides to run each folder is in the foldes itself!

+## Testing the application
+In the root directory, a file called `resumetry zach.pdf` is the actual resume of Zach Khong.
+You may use this resume as a testing resume.
+Else, you may provide your own!

+## Requesting keys
 If you would want to actually run our application, please request for the API keys from us through email.
+Else the application won't work.
 Contact - zachkhong.workplace@gmail.com